dhermes/tailsk8s/15-cleaning-up.md

 After doing this, manually **remove** the `${TAILSCALE_DEVICE_NAME}` from the Tailnet in the Tailscale UI.
-(It's probably worth adding a `tailscale-advertise` command to this project.)
+(It's probably worth adding a `tailscale-remove` command to this project.)

-## GCP GCE VM
+## GCP GCE Instance

-Since the VM in this demo is intended to be ephemeral, we can just destroy it from the jump host.
+Since the instance in this demo is intended to be ephemeral, we can just destroy it from the jump host.
 However, before doing it, we need to gracefully leave the cluster and withdraw the pod CIDR routes from the Tailnet.
 From the jump host make sure the teardown scripts are present and SSH onto the GCE VM to complete the task:

 ```bash
 TAILSCALE_DEVICE_NAME=agitated-feistel